RobotOptimist/macivor/content/blog/how-to-run-dotnet-on-binder.md

 description: How to share your dotnet jupyter notebooks on binder
 date: 2020-11-22
 tags: binder, dotnet, jupyternotebooks, notebooks
+image: heroes/robotmlnet-yes_tfryby.png
+alttext: The ML.NET logo with a robot face next to it.
 ---

-<page-header title="Share Your .NET Notebooks on Binder"></page-header>

-::: div container-center

-<picture-wrapper file-name="heroes/robotmlnet-yes" alt-text="The ML.NET logo with a robot face next to it."></picture-wrapper>

-::: div article-container

 ## What is Binder?